J-295/npm-youtube-notifs/README.md

 notifier.start();
 ```

-A bot for Youtube notifications on Discord using this package can be found [here](https://github.com/James-Bennett-295/youtube_notifications_bot).
+A program for receiving Youtube notifications on Discord which uses this package can be found [here](https://github.com/James-Bennett-295/youtube-webhook).

 Have any issues, questions, or suggestions?
 [Join my Discord server](https://discord.com/invite/dcAwVFj2Pf) or [open a Github issue](https://github.com/James-Bennett-295/npm-youtube-notifs/issues/new).